 Waikiki Beach is world re-known for its magnificent beach, gorgeous sunsets, cruising on the many catamarans or dinner cruises and just an easy stroll and window shopping or find some cool bars with live music to even fine dining venues to enjoy world class cuisine.
 If you’re into more active lifestyle you can snorkel, sail, surf, SUP board or do so many other fun outdoor adventures right on the beach area.

 7. Free fireworks Waikiki activity

-For a free and colorful night experience, check out the firework display on the beach.
-You’ll find the show start every Friday night between 7:45 to 8pm on the beach at the Hilton Hawaiian Village just on the beach.
+For a free and colorful night experience, check out the firework display on Waikiki beach.
+You’ll find the show start every Friday night between 7:45 to 8pm on the beach area facing the Hilton Hawaiian Village, right on Waikiki beach.
 Come early on the beach to find a spot and maybe closer to the stage or beach area which is perfect picture taking.